Hillary Clinton Mocks Trump Supporters Who Say They’re Upset A Biden Appointee Used Bad Language

 Hillary Clinton is taking aim at Trump supporters who said they are offended that a Joe Biden nominee used bad language in reference to Republicans in a recent interview.

-In a mocking tweet, the former Democratic presidential nominee said that those upset that incoming deputy chief of staff Jen O’Malley Dillon said that Republican lawmakers are a “bunch of f*ckers” in a recent interview.
+In a recent tweet, the former Democratic presidential nominee addressed those who were upset that incoming deputy chief of staff Jen O’Malley Dillon said that Republican lawmakers are a “bunch of f*ckers” in a recent interview.
 Some in the GOP have spoken out against her choice of wording, including Florida Sen. Marco Rubio.

 But Clinton said those who for the last four years had stood by Trump, who was known for his often crass language and regular obscenities in public and private settings, have no room to complain now.